codingjin/runsssp/README.md

   ./page_rank DATAFOLDER/out 1024 1024

-  (It needs two 1024, then we got 64 files named out.xxx_coo-tiled-1024-xx; 1024 is the tile width, we may change it accordingly)
+  (It needs two 1024, then we got 64 files named out.xxx_coo-tiled-1024-xx; 1024 is the tile width, we may change it accordingly.
+If it reports Error: the tile width 1024, we just adjust them to 8192: ./page_rank DATAFOLDER/out 8192 8192)

 (3) Column-major modifying